-NOTE: Timer preset constants (K(may be changed by using a handheld programmer, even when the CPU is in Run mode.
-A V-memory preset is required only if the ladder program or an Operator Interface unit must change the preset.
+NOTE: Timer preset constants (K) may be changed by using a handheld programmer, even when the CPU is in Run Mode.
+Therefore, a V-memory preset is required only if the ladder program must change the preset.

-Operand Data Type DL-130 Range
+Operand Data Type DL130 0 Range

 A/B aaa bbb

-Timers T 0-77
+Timers Т 0-77

-V-memory for preset values V - 2000-2377 4000-4177
+V-memory for preset values v 2000-2377 4000-4177

-Pointers (presetss only) Р

-Constants (presets only) K - 0-9999
+Constants (preset only) к 0-9999

-Timer discrete status bits T/V 0-77 or V41100-41103
+Timer discrete status bits T/V 0-77 or V4 11100-41103

-Timer current values V/T 0-77
+Timer current values V /T 0 -77

-NOTE: Both the Timer discrete status bits and the current value are accessed with the same data reference with the HPP.
+NOTE: With the HPP, both the Timer discrete status bits and current value are accessed with the same data reference.
 DirectSOFT uses separate references, such as "T2" for discrete status bit for Timer T2, and "TA2" for the current value of Timer T2.

 You can perform functions when the timer reaches the specified preset using the discrete status bit.
-Or, use the comparative contacts to perform functions at different time intervals based on one timer.
-The examples on the following page show these methods of programming timers.
+Or, use comparative contacts to perform functions at different time intervals, based on one timer.
+The examples on the following page show these two methods of programming timers.